 Before we examine each solution, let’s start with what an on-premise contact center solution is.
 On-premise is a contact center that owns all the hardware and software needed.
 From agent headsets to servers and software licenses and sometimes even IT support, on-premise contact centers have it all.
 But is owning and managing most, if not all, the needed parts of a contact center the best choice for you?

 How on-premise fares today

 Historically, opting for on-premise was a great choice for contact centers.
 All the infrastructure and experience stayed in the house, and with that came a sense of control.
 Contact center managers felt at ease knowing the quality and experience customers received every time they called.

 But with technological advancements in the cloud, preferences are changing.
 Contact center managers now exchange their need for control with flexibility and lower costs.
 And with it, the key selling points for on-premise systems disappear.
 Brought to the forefront instead are its deal breakers: Required (and costly) specialized support, high upfront and maintenance costs, and possible service interruptions.

 With on-premise contact centers losing their appeal, contact center managers began looking at the cloud, specifically the public cloud.

 What is a public cloud contact center?

-Public cloud contact center solutions are hosted on a shared server with other companies and managed in a location other than the contact center or company’s building.
-The public cloud is a lightweight solution that allows for contact center agents to interact with customers through various channels from any location.
+Public cloud contact center solutions are hosted on a shared server with companies and managed in a location other than the contact center or company’s building.
+The public cloud is a lightweight solution that allows contact center agents to interact with customers through various channels from any location.
 The flexibility of the cloud, coupled with its low cost, wins over many contact center managers and executives.
 But is the public cloud right for you?